Indonesia makes gains

 As a result, plant officials said, they only have passed along small price increases since 2005, which they believe makes them more competitive.
 And they continue to look for ways to bring higher value to their core product categories, ranging from added function to the use of higher quality veneers.

-Other companies are also being proactive as they look to secure growth opportunities as the economy rebounds.
+Other companies are also being proactive as they look to secure growth opportunities as

 That includes bedroom producer Domusindo Perdana, which primarily sells through its U.S. marketing arm Modus Furniture.
 In August, the plant was running at about 20% less than its 150-container-per-month capacity, according to officials at the Surabaya area facility.